trueos/pcbsd/src-qt5/docs/preinstall.rst

 Using the Downloadable VirtualBox or VMWare Disk
 ------------------------------------------------

-PC-BSD® provides pre-built VirtualBox and VMWare disks which create a a pre-made virtual machine with PC-BSD® already installed.
+TrueOS® provides pre-built VirtualBox and VMWare disks which create a a pre-made virtual machine with TrueOS® already installed.
 The VirtualBox file ends in a :file:`.vdi.xz` extension and the VMWare disk file ends in a :file:`.vmdk.xz` extension.
 The :file:`.xz` means that the file needs to be unzipped first so that it just ends with a :file:`.vdi` or :file:`.vmdk` extension.